List of Jurassic Park (franchise) characters: John Arnold/Ray Arnold

 John Arnold is Jurassic Park's chief engineer, running the main control center from the Visitor Center.
 He is described as a thin chain-smoker and chronic worrier.
 A gifted systems engineer, Arnold had designed weapons for the U.S. military, and later worked at several theme parks and zoos before joining the Jurassic Park team.
 He is a grudgingly optimistic man, who maintains total faith in the computer systems and continues to believe that despite the setbacks, things will eventually work out.
 When Dennis Nedry locks them out of the system, Arnold, after much persuasion by Donald Gennaro, shuts off all power to the park and resets the computer-control systems.
 After turning the power back on, he believes the problem has been solved, when it has actually been made worse.
-By shutting down the main power grid, he turned off several systems that were unaffected by Nedry's lockout, including the Velociraptor paddock.
-Arnold realizes his mistake many hours later and volunteers to go outside to restore power to the main generator.
-Before he can do this, he is killed by an escaped Velociraptor.
+The reset has left the park running only on auxiliary power and disabled the electric fences around the dinosaur paddocks, allowing the creatures to break free.
+Upon realizing his mistake, Arnold volunteers to go to the power plant and restart the main generator; before he can accomplish this task, he is killed by an escaped Velociraptor.

-In Spielberg's 1993 film, Arnold is referred to as "Ray", rather than John, to distinguish him from John Hammond.
+In Spielberg's 1993 film, Arnold is referred to as "Ray", instead of John, to distinguish him from John Hammond.
 However, in a deleted scene from the second film, he is mentioned as "John Arnold".
 In the film, Arnold has a smaller role than in the novel but retains the same personality and outlook, often prefacing a risky action with the comment, "Hold on to your butts".
 Arnold's death is not shown on camera, but is confirmed when his severed arm falls onto Ellie's shoulder in the power shed.

 Arnold's line "Hold on to your butts" has become a popular quote.
 The film's writer, David Koepp, had been on the set for Death Becomes Her (1992), another film he wrote.
 That film's director, Robert Zemeckis, said "Hold onto your butts" while reviewing dailies, and Koepp decided to add the line into Jurassic Park.
 Jackson was intended to film a lengthy death scene in Hawaii, in which his character is chased and killed by raptors, but the set for this scene was destroyed by Hurricane Iniki.